NineOfGaming/animated-java-df/README.md

 5. Removing the rig.
     - Use `rig.remove("<instance_id>")`.

 Function icon stack count guide:
 The stack count shown on each function icon is a quick usage hint:

 - `1`: Setup functions.
-Use these once during a rig's lifecycle, usually while initializing or loading it.
+Use these once during a rig's lifecycle, usually while initializing or spawning it.
 - `2`: Runtime helpers.
 These are the functions you will call regularly while the rig is active.
 - `3`: Internal helpers.
 These are used internally and usually do not need to be called directly.

 > [!NOTE]
 > `rig.spawn` automatically applies animation `default` at tick `0` after spawning.
-> If you need lower-level control, `rig.load_animation(...)` and `rig.decodeMatrices(...)` are available.

-> [!NOTE]
 > Locator variables can be accessed via `rig.<project_name>.<instance_id>.locators.<locator_name>.location`

 <br/>